Rafael Cordero (educator)

 Rafael Cordero y Molina (October 24, 1790 – July 5, 1868), known as Maestro Cordero, was a self-educated Afro–Puerto Rican who provided free schooling to the children of his city regardless of race or social standing.
-He is also known as the "Father of Public Education in Puerto Rico".

-In 2004, the Catholic Church began the process of Cordero's beatification.
+In 2003, the Catholic Church began the process of Cordero's beatification.
 In 2013, Pope Francis recognized him as Venerable.

 Early years

 Cordero was born in San Juan, Puerto Rico, then part of the Viceroyalty of New Spain, into a low-income family.
 He was one of three children, born to Lucas Cordero and Rita Molina.
 His two older sisters were Gregoria and Celestina.
 His father worked in the tobacco fields, while his mother tended the house.
 Cordero, who was of African ancestry, was self-educated.
 His love of literature and his determination to teach others and educate himself helped him develop the skills and preparation to teach primary school.
 Cordero received the sacrament of Confirmation at the age of 14 from Bishop Juan Alejo de Arizmendi (1760–1814), the first native bishop of the island.
 He grew up and lived his life as a devout Catholic.
-In 1820, his older sister, Celestina Cordero, also a pious Catholic, established the first school for girls on the island.
+In 1802, his older sister Celestina, also a pious Catholic, established a "escuela de amigas" for girls on the island.

-Educator
+Career

-In 1810 Cordero established a free school for all the children in his house.
+In 1826 Cordero established a free school for all the children in his house.
 He taught children regardless of their race and those who could not afford an education otherwise.
 There, he taught reading, calligraphy, mathematics, and religious instruction.
-Among the distinguished alumni who attended Cordero's school were Román Baldorioty de Castro, Alejandro Tapia y Rivera and José Julián Acosta.
+Among the distinguished alumni who attended Cordero's school were José Julian Acosta, Román Baldorioty de Castro and Alejandro Tapia y Rivera.
 Cordero maintained his educational center for 58 years at Luna Street.
 He proved that racial and economic integration could be possible and accepted.

 Cordero was awarded the Premio de Virtud by the Sociedad Económica de Amigos del País en Puerto Rico, an economic club whose members were friends of Puerto Rico.
 He was given 100 pesos, which he, in turn, gave away to those in need.
 He used half of the money (50 pesos) to buy books and clothes for his students, and the other half was given to the homeless.

+He was a great agitator for the abolition of slavery:

+Death

 The people's love and respect for Cordero were evidenced by the fact that more than 2,000 people attended his funeral in 1868.
-The Catholic Church plans to search for Cordero's remains which were buried at the Santa María Magdalena de Pazzis Cemetery in San Juan, although the exact location is unknown.

-He was a great agitator for the abolition of slavery: